LL Retirees Association Luncheon

 Retiree Health Benefits

-If you have any questions or problems with your retiree health benefits, you may contact Johnetta Jones, LLNS Benefits, at LLNL, by phone at 925-423-0950 or Belisa Miller at 925-424-9778.
+If you have any questions or problems with your LLNL retiree health benefits, you may contact Liza Hahlbeck by phone at 925-423-0950 or Belisa Miller at 925-424-9778.
 If you are unable to reach Liza or Belisa by phone, please email them at email@example.com.

 We are all aware that tests show that the performance of students in science and mathematics in elementary school in the United States fall behind students in many industrialized countries in the world and even some of the developing countries, such as China and Korea.
 Furthermore, eighth grade students in California ranked 47th out of 52 (50 states plus DC and DoD) in mathematics achievement in 2009 according to the National Assessment of Educational Progress (NAEP) Report.
 One way you might be able to help rectify this problem is to help improve elementary school education, using your wealth of experience and training.
 And you can have a rewarding and fun experience in the process.